Enhance your research with a fellowship of up to six months at the largest library in the world.

 The Library of Congress is the USA's oldest federal cultural institution and serves as the research arm of Congress.
 It is also the largest library in the world, with millions of books, recordings, photographs, maps and manuscripts in its collections.

-About the AHRC International Placement Scheme
+About the International Placement Scheme

-* ESRC award holders are currently eligible to apply to The Library of Congress (LoC), but not the other IPS institutions.
+* ESRC candidates are eligible to apply to LoC, but not the other IPS institutions.

 IPS fellowships at LoC are for three to six months.
 For this round, IPS LoC fellowships may be taken from 1st October 2014 and must be completed by 30th September 2015.